 Curriculum review meeting and consequent documentation showing NSW Department of Education curriculum requirements and indicative requirements at school.

 Find answers to our frequently asked questions about the Sport and Physical Activity Policy for NSW public schools see the Policy and Guidelines FAQ page.

 Related Teacher Professional Learning (TPL)

 To assist teachers in meeting sport policy requirements the School Sport Unit has developed 2 free of charge, NESA registered, TPL courses that support the development and review of sport and physical activity in their school.
-For more information view the Meeting sport policy requirements section of the Online and school based professional learning page.
+For more information view the Meeting sport policy requirements section of the Online and school-based professional learning page.

-The NSW Premier's Sporting Challenge (PSC) partners with a number of university academics and have created a number of TPL opportunities from their evidence-based research which shows students are more motivated, stay on task longer and learn more effectively when they are active.
+The NSW Premier's Sporting Challenge (PSC) partners with a number of university academics and has created a number of TPL opportunities from their evidence-based research which shows students are more motivated, stay on task longer and learn more effectively when they are active.
 These include:

 - iPLAY - explicit teaching practices and learning modules to enrich planned and incidental school-based physical activity experiences.